lammps/lammps/doc/src/pair_hdnnp.rst

    ### NNP EXTRAPOLATION WARNING ### STRUCTURE:      0 ATOM:       119 ELEMENT: Cu SYMFUNC:   32 TYPE:  3 VALUE:  2.166E-02 MIN:  2.003E-05 MAX:  1.756E-02

-stating that the value 2.166E-02 of symmetry function 32 of type 3 (angular narrow), element Cu (see the log file for a symmetry function listing) was out of bounds (maximum in ``scaling.data`` is 1.756E-02) for atom 119.
+stating that the value 2.166E-02 of symmetry function 32 of type 3 (Narrow Angular symmetry function), element Cu (see the log file for a symmetry function listing) was out of bounds (maximum in ``scaling.data`` is 1.756E-02) for atom 119.
 Here, the atom index refers to the LAMMPS tag (global index) and the structure index is used to print out the MPI rank the atom belongs to.